alekseyvlivanov/favorite-fonts/README.md

 ## Overview

-This is a simple font selection app.
+This is a font selection app.

 #### DEMO - https://favorite-fonts.aleksey-vl-ivanov.com